gopls, the Go language server

 If you use

-gopls with an editor that is not on this list, please send us a CL updating this documentation.
+gopls with an editor that is not on this list, please let us know by filing an issue or modifying this documentation.

 For the most part, you should not need to install or update